microsoft/fluentui/rfcs/theme-tokens.md

 #### For an instance of a component

-To override tokens for a single instance of a component, you can wrap the component with a `ThemeProvider`:
+To override tokens for a single instance of a component, you can wrap the component with a `ThemeProvider`.
+**However, we have always considered wrapping a single component with its own `ThemeProvider` an antipattern.**
+As the `ThemeProvider` consumes a React context, merges themes and creates a new context, its usage is not free!

 ```jsx
 const radiusOverrides = {